 On this page:

-Paradoxical vocal fold movement, or PVFM, happens when your vocal folds close when they should open.
-For example, when you take a breath, your vocal folds should open to let air through to your lungs.
+PVFM happens when your vocal folds close when they should open.
+When you take a breath, your vocal folds should open to let air through to your lungs.
 With PVFM, your vocal folds close part way or all the way.
 This can make it hard to breathe.
 PVFM does not happen all the time.
 You may not have any other problems with your vocal folds except when PVFM happens.

-PVFM can cause wheezing and breathing problems.
-Some people may need to go to the hospital if they are having a lot of difficulty breathing.
+PVFM can cause breathing problems.
+Some people will need to go to the hospital if they are having a lot of difficulty breathing.
 People with PVFM may be told that they have asthma.
-But, PVFM is not asthma.
+But PVFM is not asthma.
 It is a problem with how and when the vocal folds move.
 Here are some symptoms you might have when PVFM happens:

 Causes of PVFM